PalestineHealthHub/PSmedlib/resources/psychological_effects.md

 - [Society, individual, family, and school factors contributing to child mental health in war: The ecological-theory perspective](http://dx.doi.org/10.1016/j.chiabu.2018.07.033) _2018_ published in _Child Abuse Negl_
 - [Contributors to Screening Positive for Mental Illness in Lebanon's Shatila Palestinian Refugee Camp](http://dx.doi.org/10.1097/nmd.0000000000000751) _2018_ published in _J Nerv Ment Dis_
 - [The Co-Occurrence and Unique Mental Health Effects of Political Violence and Intimate Partner Violence](http://dx.doi.org/10.1177/0886260515605120) _2018_ published in _J Interpers Violence_
-- [Engagement in community activities and trust in local leaders as concomitants of psychological distress among Israeli civilians exposed to prolonged rocket attacks](http://dx.doi.org/10.1080/10615806.2018.1460747) _2018_ published in _Anxiety stress coping_
 - [Prevalence of functional constipation among Palestinian preschool children and the relation to stressful life events](https://www.embase.com/search/results?subaction=viewrecord&id=L625331717&from=export) _2018_ published in _PLoS ONE_
 - [Conflict and well-being: a comparative study of health-related quality of life, stress, and insecurity of university students in the West Bank and Jordan](no-link) _2018_ published in _Qual.
 Life Res._
 - [Review: How should child mental health services respond to the refugee crisis?](no-link) _2018_ published in _Child Adolesc.
 Ment.
 Health_
-- [Life on the Western Front of Israel Stressful Living Conditions and Adolescent Cannabis Use](no-link) _2018_ published in _Int.
-J. Mental Health Addict._
 - [Post-traumatic Stress Disorder Among Health Care Providers Two Years Following the Israeli Attacks Against Gaza Strip in August 2014: Another Call for Policy Intervention](http://dx.doi.org/10.1016/j.apnu.2017.10.014) _2018_ published in _Arch Psychiatr Nurs_
 - [The Effectiveness of Therapeutic and Psychological Intervention Programs in PTC-GAZA](http://dx.doi.org/10.1007/s40653-018-0213-0) _2018_ published in _J. child adolesc. trauma_